-Gus Coleman and his family Photo shows the likely home of the Colemans, who had a claim north of Red Bank.
+Gus Coleman and his family

+Photo shows the likely home of the Colemans, who had a claim north of Red Bank.

 Gus returned to New York State in the fall of 1886 and came back with his wife, Irena, and son, George (age 7), in the spring of 1887.1 They were employed as caretakers at the Bar X Bar home ranch for the British owner, Algernon James Winn.
-The winter of 1886-87 would end the western cattle adventure for Winn and many patri-
+The winter of 1886-87 would end the western cattle adventure for Winn and many patricians foreign and domestic.
+In July 1887 he sold his herd to the American Cattle Trust but remained in Wyoming.
+He returned to Europe for the winter of 1887-88, and that may have been when the Colemans moved from the Bar X Bar to the Shield ranch, owned by Beckwith, Quinn & Co.
+The following year Winn came back to the Powder

 That may be Gus on the porch and Richards at right.
 The girl can only be Alice and the boy George Coleman, ages 11 and 7 respectively in 1887.
-The woman may be Irena Coleman.
+The woman may be Irena Coleman.\

-The man on the right is wearing the same kind of cap as Richards is in the Cloud Peak photo.
+\The man on the right is wearing the same kind of cap as Richards is in the Cloud Peak photo.
 Gus was a surveyor, and the man on the porch is wearing a surveyor's hat.
 Both men were tall.
 Alice and George were the only children their age in the area.

 The house in the photo at top, from the Paul Frison Collection at the Wyoming State Archives, is misidentified as Red Bank.
 Mrs. Coleman later recalled that she and her husband were caretakers of the 10-room ranch house at the Bar X Bar.
-Photo of Bar X Bar house, right, courtesy of Lawrence M. Woods.7
+Photo of Bar X Bar house, right, courtesy of Lawrence M. Woods.
+7

-River ranges in some capacity, but on a trip over the mountains he found his western dream house abandoned.4 By then the Colemans had their own place at Big Trails, named after the existing paths that converged there.
-We are told that they lived there from about 1888 until 1910.5
+River ranges in some capacity, but on a trip over the mountains he found his western dream house abandoned.
+By then the Colemans had their own place at Big Trails, named after the existing paths that converged there.
+We are told that they lived there from about 1888 until 1910.